 Why our Inpatient Drug Rehabs in San Diego, Encinitas, Carlsbad, La Jolla and Escondido, California Treats Prescription Drug Misuse?

 The need to treat prescription drug misuse has come to top of the media.
+We have seen this from drug rehabs West Palm Beach to La Jolla, California.
 The public is starting to realize that prescription drug misuse and addiction treatment are not the individuals fault.
 The main cause is from irresponsible doctors.
 Individuals think that just because a Doctor prescribed the medication that it is safe.
 This is not true with opiates.
 The good news is there are now at least some regulations in place like a 3 day supply can only be prescribed.
 Then after that a second documentation is required.

 Prescription opioid misuse is a factor leading to heroin use.
 Individuals who inject heroin are at high risk of contracting the HIV and hepatitis C virus.
 These diseases are transmitted through contact with blood and other bodily fluids, which can occur when sharing needles.
 Heroin also contains additives, such as sugar, starch, or powdered milk, that can clog blood vessels leading to the lungs, liver, kidneys, or brain, causing permanent brain damage if not death.